 The best heart benefits, though, come from two kinds of omega-3s found mostly in fish: DHA and EPA.
 Plant foods have a different type of omega-3 called ALA.

-Unfortunately, most foods you see in the store with added omega-3s -- cereal, pasta, soy milk, yogurt, margarine, and eggs -- use ALA, which may not help your heart as much as the kind found in fish.
-Also, many of these foods don't contain enough omega-3s, says Gerbstadt.
+Most foods you see in the store with added omega-3s -- cereal, pasta, soy milk, yogurt, margarine, and eggs -- use ALA, which may not help your heart as much as the kind found in fish.
+Also, many of these foods don't have enough omega-3s, Gerbstadt says.

 How much omega-3 do you need?
-The American Heart Association advises people to eat fish at least two times a week to get enough omega-3s.
-There are 2 grams in a 4-ounce serving of salmon.
+The American Heart Association advises people to eat fish at least twice a week to get enough omega-3s.
+A 4-ounce serving of salmon has 2 grams of omega-3s.
 If you have a heart condition, ask your doctor if you need higher amounts of omega-3s.

-Before you head to the store to buy functional foods, keep this in mind: Most of the nutrients you need should come from whole grains, fruits and vegetables, low-fat dairy, fish, and lean meat.
+Remember, most of the nutrients you need should come from whole grains, fruits and vegetables, low-fat dairy, fish, and lean meat.
 No one knows whether fortified foods can provide all the health benefits you get from the complex mix of nutrients in whole foods.
-However, if you think you could use a nutritional boost, ask your doctor which functional foods might be right for you.
+Your doctor or a dietitian can let you know what would be best for you.